Stephanie Herseth Sandlin: 2002

-Herseth ran unsuccessfully for the United States House of Representatives seat in the 2002 election, losing a high-profile race to Republican Governor Bill Janklow by a smaller than expected margin.
+Herseth ran unsuccessfully for the United States House of Representatives in 2002, losing a high-profile race to Republican governor Bill Janklow by a smaller than expected margin.

 2004

 After Janklow was convicted of manslaughter in a motor vehicle accident, he resigned his seat, effective January 20, 2004, triggering a special election.
-Herseth was selected as the Democratic nominee, and on June 1, 2004, narrowly defeated Republican state Senator Larry Diedrich with 51 percent of the vote.
-The victory gave South Dakota its first all-Democratic congressional delegation since 1937, with Senators Tom Daschle and Tim Johnson both Democrats.
+Herseth was the Democratic nominee, and on June 1, 2004, defeated Republican nominee Larry Diedrich with 51% of the vote.
+The victory gave South Dakota its first all-Democratic congressional delegation since 1937, including Senators Tom Daschle and Tim Johnson.

-In the regularly scheduled election in November 2004, Herseth beat Diedrich with 53.4 percent of the vote.
-The vote margin in June was about 3,000 votes, but by the November electionwhich included a hard-fought contest for the Senate seat held by Senate Minority Leader Tom Daschleit had grown to more than 29,000.
-Both the 2004 special and general elections were close compared to many other House races in the rest of the United States, and garnered national attention.
+In the regularly scheduled election in November 2004, Herseth beat Diedrich again, with 53.4% of the vote.
+The vote margin in June was about 3,000 votes, but by the November election, which included a hard-fought contest for Daschle's Senate seat, it grew to more than 29,000.
+Both the 2004 special and general elections were close compared to most House races the country, and garnered national attention.

 2006

-In November 2006, Herseth defeated Republican challenger Bruce Whalen for her second full term.
-She received the second highest vote total for a Democratic candidate for the House in 2006.
+In November 2006, Herseth easily defeated Republican nominee Bruce Whalen.
+She received the second-highest vote total for a Democratic candidate for the House in 2006.

+2008

+In the November 2008 general election, Herseth Sandlin won a landslide victory over lawyer attorney Chris Lien, winning every county in the state.